krobbi/picomine/README.md

 rendering.

 # License
-PicoMine is released under the Krobbizoid Game Licnese (KGL):
+PicoMine is released under the Krobbizoid Game License (KGL):
 https://krobbi.github.io/license/2024/kgl.txt

 See [LICENSE.txt](/LICENSE.txt) for a full copy of the license text.